• Head shot of baritone Mel Braun

 Mel.Braun@umanitoba.ca

 Mel Braun heads up the Desautels Faculty of Music's vocal program, which is renowned for its collaborative and holistic approach to training singers.
 He has seen many of his students go on to significant careers as performers and teachers.
-Braun also looks after the operatic ensembles at UM, and helps to coordinate the faculty's Contemporary Opera Lab.
+Braun also acts as music director for the operatic ensembles at UM and coordinates the Faculty’s Contemporary Opera Lab projects.

 • In the faculty